core-wg/transport-indication/draft-ietf-core-transport-indication.md

 that are part of the same resource that advertises the link currently being followed.
 Section {{proxy-foreign-advertisement}} adds further considerations.

+### Exception: Narrowing security requirements

+If a concrete application starts with a minimal set of security requirements, has no means of discovering security properties of the endpoint and can only discovery security properties of a transport, it MAY describe how a first step of transport discovery narrows the security requirements.

+An example of this is {{Section 3.2 of ?I-D.ietf-core-dns-over-coap}}
+where the target name of the SVCB record is used to set the hostname component of a URI and thus set security requirements.

+Before making use of this option, alternatives such as using TLSA records should be exhausted.

 ## Choice of endpoints

 It is up to the client whether to use an advertised endpoint,